Retinal Disease

 Chronically high blood sugar from diabetes can cause blood vessels that supply the retina with oxygen to leak and swell, leading to damage.
 Diabetes can also cause blood vessels in the retina to close, leading to the growth of new abnormal blood vessels.
 This can cause bleeding and scar tissue and subsequent vision loss.

 Some patients may have completely normal vision despite experiencing severe damage to the retina.
 Without proper examinations and treatment, patients can go blind quickly sometimes with little or no warning.
-With proper treatments, we have an 88% chance of preventing blindness from diabetes.

 Symptoms of Diabetic Retinopathy